MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/calling-add-people.md

 #### Start a group call

-1. Start by calling one person as described above, and then select the **Open Participants** button (or say "Guides, Open Participants).
+1. Start by calling one person as described above, and then select the **Open Participants** button (or say "Guides, Open Participants").

     ![XXX.](media/calling-start-call-4.JPG "XXX")